Kiran7007/Interview-Preparation/README.md

   * ```OnDestroy()```: Called when the activity is finishing</br>
   * ```OnRestart()```: Called after your activity has been stopped, prior to it being started again</br>

-* <b>What’s the difference between onCreate() and onStart()?</b></br>
+* **What’s the difference between onCreate() and onStart()?** </br>
   * The onCreate() method is called once during the Activity lifecycle, either when the application starts, or when the Activity has been destroyed and then recreated, for example during a configuration change.</br>
   * The onStart() method is called whenever the Activity becomes visible to the user, typically after onCreate() or onRestart().</br>

-* <b>Scenario in which only onDestroy is called for an activity without onPause() and onStop()?</b></br>
+* **Scenario in which only onDestroy is called for an activity without onPause() and onStop()?** </br>
   If finish() is called in the OnCreate method of an activity, the system will invoke onDestroy() method directly.</br>

-* <b>Why would you do the setContentView() in onCreate() of Activity class?</b></br>
+* **Why would you do the setContentView() in onCreate() of Activity class?** </br>
   * As onCreate() of an Activity is called only once, this is the point where most initialization should go.
 It is inefficient to set the content in onResume() or onStart() (which are called multiple times) as the setContentView() is a heavy operation.</br>

- * <b>Launch modes in Android?</b></br>
+ * **Launch modes in Android?** </br>
-   * <b>Standard</b>: It creates a new instance of an activity in the task from which it was started.
+   * **Standard**: It creates a new instance of an activity in the task from which it was started.
 Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
      * Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.
-   * <b>SingleTop</b>: It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.
+   * **SingleTop**: It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.
      * Example: Suppose there is an activity stack of A -> B. Now if we launch C with the launch mode as “singleTop”, the new stack will be A -> B -> C as usual.
      * Now if there is an activity stack of A -> B -> C. If we launch C again with the launch mode as “singleTop”, the new stack will still be A -> B -> C.
-   * <b>SingleTask</b>: A new task will always be created and a new instance will be pushed to the task as the root one.
+   * **SingleTask**: A new task will always be created and a new instance will be pushed to the task as the root one.
 So if the activity is already in the task, the intent will be redirected to onNewIntent() else a new instance will be created.
 At a time only one instance of activity will exist.
      * Example: Suppose there is an activity stack of A -> B -> C -> D. Now if we launch D with the launch mode as “singleTask”, the new stack will be A -> B -> C -> D as usual.
      * Now if there is an activity stack of A -> B -> C -> D.  If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be A -> B. Activities C and D will be destroyed.
-   * <b>SingleInstance</b>: Same as single task but the system does not launch any activities in the same task as this activity.
+   * **SingleInstance**: Same as single task but the system does not launch any activities in the same task as this activity.
 If new activities are launched, they are done so in a separate task.
      * Eg: Suppose there is an activity stack of A -> B -> C -> D. If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be:
      * Task1 — A -> B -> C  and Task2 — D</br>

- * <b>How does the activity respond when the user rotates the screen?</b></br>
+ * **How does the activity respond when the user rotates the screen?** </br>
    When the screen is rotated, the current instance of activity is destroyed a new instance of the Activity is created in the new orientation.
 The onRestart() method is invoked first when a screen is rotated.
 The other lifecycle methods get invoked in the similar flow as they were when the activity was first created.</br>

- * <b>How to prevent the data from reloading and resetting when the screen is rotated?</b></br>
+ * **How to prevent the data from reloading and resetting when the screen is rotated?** </br>
    * The most common approach these days would be to use a combination of ViewModels and onSaveInstanceState().
 So how we do we that?
    * Basics of [ViewModel](https://developer.android.com/reference/android/arch/lifecycle/ViewModel): A ViewModel is LifeCycle-Aware.
 In other words, a ViewModel will not be destroyed if its owner is destroyed for a configuration change (e.g. rotation).
 The new instance of the owner will just re-connected to the existing ViewModel.
 So if you rotate an Activity three times, you have just created three different Activity instances, but you only have one ViewModel.
    * So the common practice is to store data in the ViewModel class (since it persists data during configuration changes) and use OnSaveInstanceState to store small amounts of UI data.
    * For instance, let’s say we have a search screen and the user has entered a query in the Edittext.
 This results in a list of items being displayed in the RecyclerView.
 Now if the screen is rotated, the ideal way to prevent resetting of data would be to store the list of search items in the ViewModel and the query text user has entered in the OnSaveInstanceState method of the activity.</br>

-* <b>Mention two ways to clear the back stack of Activities when a new Activity is called using intent</b></br>
+* **Mention two ways to clear the back stack of Activities when a new Activity is called using intent** </br>
   The first approach is to use a FLAG_ACTIVITY_CLEAR_TOP flag.
 The second way is by using FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_NEW_TASK in conjunction.</br>

-* <b>What’s the difference between FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_CLEAR_TOP?</b></br>
+* **What’s the difference between FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_CLEAR_TOP?** </br>
-  * <b>FLAG_ACTIVITY_CLEAR_TASK</b> is used to clear all the activities from the task including any existing instances of the class invoked.
+  * **FLAG_ACTIVITY_CLEAR_TASK** is used to clear all the activities from the task including any existing instances of the class invoked.
 The Activity launched by intent becomes the new root of the otherwise empty task list.
 This flag has to be used in conjunction with FLAG_ ACTIVITY_NEW_TASK.</br>
-  * <b>FLAG_ACTIVITY_CLEAR_TOP</b> on the other hand, if set and if an old instance of this Activity exists in the task list then barring that all the other activities are removed and that old activity becomes the root of the task list.
+  * **FLAG_ACTIVITY_CLEAR_TOP** on the other hand, if set and if an old instance of this Activity exists in the task list then barring that all the other activities are removed and that old activity becomes the root of the task list.
 Else if there’s no instance of that activity then a new instance of it is made the root of the task list.
 Using FLAG_ACTIVITY_NEW_TASK in conjunction is a good practice, though not necessary.</br>

-* <b>Describe content providers</b></br>
+* **Describe content providers** </br>
   * A ContentProvider provides data from one application to another, when requested.
 It manages access to a structured set of data.
 It provides mechanisms for defining data security.
 ContentProvider is the standard interface that connects data in one process with code running in another process.</br>
-  * When you want to access data in a <b>ContentProvider</b>, you must instead use the ContentResolver object in your application’s Context to communicate with the provider as a client.
+  * When you want to access data in a **ContentProvider**, you must instead use the ContentResolver object in your application’s Context to communicate with the provider as a client.
 The provider object receives data requests from clients, performs the requested action, and returns the results.</br>

-* <b>Access data using Content Provider:</b></br>
+* **Access data using Content Provider:** </br>
   * Start by making sure your Android application has the necessary read access permissions.
 Then, get access to the ContentResolver object by calling getContentResolver() on the Context object, and retrieving the data by constructing a query using ContentResolver.query().</br>
   * The ContentResolver.query() method returns a Cursor, so you can retrieve data from each column using Cursor methods.</br>

-* <b>Describe services</b></br>
+* **Describe services** </br>
   * A Service is an application component that can perform long-running operations in the background, and it doesn't provide a user interface.
 It can run in the background, even when the user is not interacting with your application.
 These are the three different types of services:
     * Foreground Service: A foreground service performs some operation that is noticeable to the user.
 For example, we can use a foreground service to play an audio track.
 A [Notification](https://developer.android.com/guide/topics/ui/notifiers/notifications.html) must be displayed to the user.
     * Background Service: A background service performs an operation that isn’t directly noticed by the user.
 In Android API level 26 and above, there are restrictions to using background services and it is recommended to use [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) in these cases.
     * Bound Service: A service is bound when an application component binds to it by calling bindService().
 A bound service offers a client-server interface that allows components to interact with the service, send requests, receive results.
 A bound service runs only as long as another application component is bound to it.</br>

-* <b>Difference between Service, Intent Service, AsyncTask & Threads</b></br>
+* **Difference between Service, Intent Service, AsyncTask & Threads** </br>
-  * <b>Android service</b> is a component that is used to perform operations on the background such as playing music.
+  * **Android service** is a component that is used to perform operations on the background such as playing music.
 It doesn’t has any UI (user interface).
 The service runs in the background indefinitely even if application is destroyed.
 A class that directly extends Service runs on the main thread so it will block the UI (if there is one) and should therefore either be used only for short tasks or should make use of other threads for longer tasks.</br>
-  * <b>AsyncTask</b> allows you to perform asynchronous work on your user interface.
+  * **AsyncTask** allows you to perform asynchronous work on your user interface.
 It performs the blocking operations in a worker thread and then publishes the results on the UI thread, without requiring you to handle threads and/or handlers yourself.</br>
-  * <b>IntentService</b> is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
+  * **IntentService** is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
 Clients send requests through startService(Intent) calls; the service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.</br>
-  * A <b>thread</b> is a single sequential flow of control within a program. it should be used to separate long running operations from main thread so that performance is improved.
+  * A **thread** is a single sequential flow of control within a program. it should be used to separate long running operations from main thread so that performance is improved.
 But it can't be cancelled elegantly and it can't handle configuration changes of Android.
 You can't update UI from Thread. </br>

- * <b>What is a Job Scheduling?</b></br>
+ * **What is a Job Scheduling?** </br>
    * Job Scheduling api, as the name suggests, allows to schedule jobs while letting the system optimize based on memory, power, and connectivity conditions.
    * The JobScheduler supports batch scheduling of jobs.
 The Android system can combine jobs so that battery consumption is reduced.
 JobManager makes handling uploads easier as it handles automatically the unreliability of the network.
 It also survives application restarts.
    * Scenarios: